CapsCode-Website/blogfiles/javascript/numeric-separator-in-javascript/index.md

 Thank you for reading this far.
 This is a brief introduction of **Numeric Separator In JavaScript**.

 If you find this article useful, share this article.
 Someone could find it useful too.
-If you find anything technically inaccurate please feel free to create a [issue](https://github.com/CapsCode-Website/blogfiles/issues).
+If you find anything technically inaccurate, please feel free to create a [issue](https://github.com/CapsCode-Website/blogfiles/issues).

-Hope its a nice and informative read for you.
+Hope it's a nice and informative read for you.
 VISIT https://www.capscode.in/blog TO LEARN MORE...
 See you in my next Blog article, Take care!!

-Thanks,\
+Thanks, \
 CapsCode